impostorsguides/impostorsguides.github.io/rbenv/1-m-content.md

            echo "/home/example" | sed 's#/home/example#/usr/local/example#'

-     Replace all occurances of ‘foo' with ‘bar' in the file test.txt, without creating a backup of the file:
+     Replace all occurances of 'foo' with 'bar' in the file test.txt, without creating a backup of the file:

            sed -i '' -e 's/foo/bar/g' test.txt
 ```